Jawvig/docs/docs/framework/data/adonet/sql/snapshot-isolation-in-sql-server.md

 ```

  Setting the READ_COMMITTED_SNAPSHOT ON option allows access to versioned rows under the default READ COMMITTED isolation level.
 If the READ_COMMITTED_SNAPSHOT option is set to OFF, you must explicitly set the Snapshot isolation level for each session in order to access versioned rows.

+ Setting the ALLOW_SNAPSHOT_ISOLATION ON option can be executed whilst there are other connections open to the database.
+When you set the READ_COMMITTED_SNAPSHOT option, only the connection executing the ALTER DATABASE command is allowed in the database.
+There must be no other open connection in the database until ALTER DATABASE is complete.
+The database does not have to be in single-user mode.

 ## Managing Concurrency with Isolation Levels

  The isolation level under which a Transact-SQL statement executes determines its locking and row versioning behavior.
 An isolation level has connection-wide scope, and once set for a connection with the SET TRANSACTION ISOLATION LEVEL statement, it remains in effect until the connection is closed or another isolation level is set.
 When a connection is closed and returned to the pool, the isolation level from the last SET TRANSACTION ISOLATION LEVEL statement is retained.
 Subsequent connections reusing a pooled connection use the isolation level that was in effect at the time the connection is pooled.